anto31ad/experimental-api/README.md

 There are two steps to follow:

+1. configuration
-1. run the *demo-services* application
+2. run the *demo-services* application
-2. run the *api* application
+3. run the *api* application

+### Configuration

+This system leverages GitHub for authentication; thus you need to create a GitHub Oauth App from [your account's settings](https://github.com/settings/developers).

+During the process, you will be assigned a *client ID* and a *secret key*; this data needs to be stored in a file called `.env`, placed in the project directory.

+Assuming you have just cloned the repository, you have to manually create this file; use `.env.sample` for reference.

+Start by filling in `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` accordingly.

+The other commented lines may be useful later, but they can be ignored for now, since the system will use defaults.

-### 1. run demo-services
+### Demo-services

-This application serves two models: iris and digits.
+The demo-services application serves two models (iris and digits) to simulate a real process available through the Web.

 To run this application: